 A domain name is a unique address that people use to visit a website in a browser.
-The internet is a huge network of interconnected computers, servers, apps and websites that can all be found using a unique IP address.
+The internet is a vast network of interconnected computers, servers, apps and websites that can all be found using a unique IP address.
 IP addresses are long, complicated strings of numbers that are difficult to remember.
-They don’t really mean anything to an end-user, therefore a domain name is used in place of them.
+They don’t really mean anything to an end-user; therefore, a domain name is used in their place.

 How do I get a domain name?